Nintendo optical discs: Burst cutting area

 Each Nintendo optical disc contains a burst cutting area (BCA) mark, a type of barcode that is written to the disc with a YAG laser.
 The data stored in this BCA mark includes an encrypted table related to the hardware-based copy-protection mechanics, in addition to 64 bytes of un-encrypted user-accessible data.
 Wii U discs do not use BCA.

 A BCA mark is visible to the naked eye.
 It is different from the IFPI mark that is on all optical discs.
 BCA is described in Annex K of the physical specification, and can be seen between radius 22.3±0.4 mm and 23.5±0.5 mm.
 There are also six additional evenly spaced small cuts, visible with a strong light source, located just outside the BCA radius, which are related to the copy-protection.
 Their value as a copy protection mechanism diminished after Datel discovered that the same pattern could be recorded into the DVD instead of needing to be precisely cut later.

 New Super Mario Bros.
-Wii was the first Wii game to use the BCA as part of an anti-piracy check; however it was cracked.
+Wii was the first Wii game to use the BCA as part of an anti-piracy check; nonetheless, it was later cracked.